biogabriel7/ScaleSC/README.md

 ## <kbd>class</kbd> `ScaleSC`
 ScaleSC integrated pipeline in a scanpy-like style.

-It will automatcially load dataset in chunks, see `scalesc.util.AnnDataBatchReader`  for details, and all methods in this class manipulate this chunked data.
+It will automatically load the dataset in chunks, see `scalesc.util.AnnDataBatchReader`  for details, and all methods in this class manipulate this chunked data.